7 Common Air Conditioning Problems

 Problems with Outside Fan

-Just as refrigerant is absolutely necessary for cooling your home, so is the outside fan.
-If the outside fan isn’t working, even if you have enough refrigerant and the rest of the unit is working efficiently, your unit will not cool your home.
-A broken outside fan, if not fixed, can cause other problems such as the compressor may overheat and the unit may shut off or the compressor itself may need repair.
+Just as refrigerant is essential for cooling your home, so is the outside fan.
+Even if you have enough refrigerant and the rest of your AC unit is working properly, a faulty outside fan will keep your system from cooling your home.
+If the fan isn’t fixed, it can lead to bigger problems — the compressor may overheat, the unit could shut down, or the compressor might need costly repairs.

 Outside Unit Not Functioning